PyramidTechnologies/escpos/imaging.rst

         - yL, yH ​defines the raster bit image in the vertical direction in ​dots​ using two-byte number definitions. (​yL + (yH * 256)) Dots
         - d ​ specifies the bit image data in raster format.
         - k ​indicates the number of bytes in the bit image. ​k ​is not transmitted and is there for explanation only.
+        - Image bytes should be in MSB order.

    :Range:
        ``0 ≤ m ≤ 3, 48 ≤ m ≤ 51``